starknet-io/starknet-docs/docs/Blocks/transactions.md

-import APITable from '@site/src/components/APITable';
+`INVOKE_FUNCTION`import APITable from '@site/src/components/APITable';

 # Transaction structure

-StarkNet, in its Alpha version, supports two types of transactions: a `Deploy` transaction and an `Invoke Function` transaction.
+StarkNet, in its Alpha version, supports two types of transactions: a `Deploy` transaction and an `INVOKE_FUNCTION` transaction.
 We describe the available fields for both of these transaction types and how the transaction hash is calculated in both cases.

 ## Deploy transaction

 :::important
-The deploy transaction is deprecated and will be removed in a future release of StarkNet OS.
+The deploy transaction is deprecated and will be removed in a future release of StarkNet.
 To deploy new contract instances, you can use the `deploy` syscall.
 For more information, see [contract classes](../Contracts/contract-classes.md).
 :::

 A deploy transaction is a transaction type used to deploy contracts to StarkNet.